INCF/neuroscience-data-structure/README.md

 # neuroscience-data-structure

+[disclaimer: this is an interim description... a more precise one will come soon]

-Space for discussion of a standardized structure (directory layout + metadata) for experimental data in systems neuroscience
+Space for discussion of a standardized structure (directory layout + metadata) for experimental data recorded in animal models in systems neuroscience